yq-gui/Astro_logs/2024/Talks_StudentSeminar.md

     - ambipolar diffusion
     - hall drifts

-## 10.11 - Isolated quiescent dwarf galaxy
+### 10.11 - How does an isolated quiescent dwarf galaxy itself exist
 by **Yifan Zheng and Jiyuan Zhang**
 ##### PEARLSDG: 30Mpc
 - Star-forming and quenched galaixes